Board of directors

 Members of the Board of Directors

-Hans-Holger Albrecht (born 1963) has served as chairman of Ice Group ASA's board of directors since August 2018.
+Guillaume d’Hauteville (born 1963) has served as member of Ice Group ASA's board of directors since October 2018.
+In May 2020 he was elected Chair of the Board.

 Albrecht is CEO of Deezer, one of the largest music streaming services worldwide.
 Deezer offers more than 35 million tracks in over 180 countries to currently more than 16 million active monthly users.
 Prior to this Albrecht was President and CEO of Millicom International, the international telecom and media group, operating in more than 16 countries in Latin America and Africa.